junxit/us-congress-bills-114/bill.md

 - **(a)** *Definitions* In this section:
   - **(1)** *Eligible* The term eligible, with respect to an organization or individual, means that the organization or individual, respectively, is—
     - **(A)** acting in a not-for-profit capacity; and
-    - **(B)** certificated in training that meets or exceeds standards established by the American Society for Testing and Materials.
+    - **(B)** composed entirely of members who, at the time of the good Samaritan search-and-recovery mission, have attained the age of majority under the law of the State where the mission takes place.
-  - **(2)** *Good Samaritan search-and-recovery mission* The term good Samaritan search-and-recovery mission means a search for 1 or more missing individuals believed to be deceased at the time that the search is initiated.
+  - **(2)** *Good Samaritan search-and-recovery mission* The term good Samaritan search-and-recovery mission means a search conducted by an eligible organization or individual for 1 or more missing individuals believed to be deceased at the time that the search is initiated.
   - **(3)** *Secretary* The term Secretary means the Secretary of the Interior or the Secretary of Agriculture, as applicable.
 - **(b)** *Process*
   - **(1)** *In general* Each Secretary shall develop and implement a process to expedite access to Federal land under the administrative jurisdiction of the Secretary for eligible organizations and individuals to request access to Federal land to conduct good Samaritan search-and-recovery missions.